roba269/CarND-LaneLines-P1-submit/writeup.md

 * By coverting images to HSV space, it's easier to fetch yellow color mask, and the result is slightly better.
 * We can set two regions for left lane and right lane separately, so that when doing extrapolation, we can avoid clustering two groups of segments explicitely.
 * The slope of lane segments will fall into a relatively narrow range, for example, we don't need consider slope 0.1 or 10.
 * There are multiple ways for extrapolating, I found that `cv2.FitLine` is easy to use.
-Internally `cv2.FitLine` uses liner regression to fit the points.
+Internally `cv2.FitLine` uses linear regression to fit the points.

 Here are some example output below.
 Please check `test_images_output` and `test_videos_output` directories for all of them.

-[solidWhiteRight]: ./test_images_output/solidWhiteRight.jpg "solidWhiteRight"
+[solidWhiteCurve]: ./test_images_output/solidWhiteCurve.jpg "solidWhiteCurve"
 [solidYellowCurve]: ./test_images_output/solidYellowCurve.jpg "solidYellowCurve"

-![alt text][solidWhiteRight]
+![alt text][solidWhiteCurve]
 ![alt text][solidYellowCurve]

 ### Potential shortcomings with current pipeline